TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Conclusion

 We demonstrated the versatility of \texttt{TENSO} through a series of representative examples ranging from structured spin--boson models and driven two-level systems to the Fenna--Matthews--Olson complex to scenarios exhibiting entanglement sudden death.
 In each case, \texttt{TENSO} was able to capture rich dynamical behavior with reduced computational overhead, highlighting the efficiency of the TTN-based propagation scheme.

-A key strength of \texttt{TENSO} lies in its modular and extensible design.
-The package already incorporates GPU acceleration, multiple bath environments, and alternative correlation-function decompositions, providing both accessibility for non-specialists and flexibility for advanced users developing new approaches.
-It can easily be adapted to employ specialized and efficient correlation function decomposition schemes such as ESPRIT\cite{roy1990,potts2013,takahashi2024_high_accuracy} and A4.\cite{hunt2026} By exposing the underlying tensor operations and graph-based decomposition structures, \texttt{TENSO} serves not only as a powerful simulation tool but also as a platform for further method development.
-Taken together, these features position \texttt{TENSO} advantageously as a general and efficient frameworks for simulating quantum dynamics in complex environments.
+A key strength of \texttt{TENSO} lies in its modular and extensible design providing both accessibility for non-specialists and flexibility for advanced users developing new approaches.
+By making the underlying tensor operations and graph-based decomposition structures available for advanced users, \texttt{TENSO} serves not only as a powerful simulation tool but also as a platform for further method development.
+It can easily be adapted to employ specialized and efficient correlation function decomposition schemes such as ESPRIT\cite{roy1990,potts2013,takahashi2024_high_accuracy} and A4\cite{hunt2026} as needed for instance to address low temperature cases difficult for traditional decomposition schemes. \texttt{TENSO}'s cost saving strategy for HEOM is compatible with alternative approaches to reduce the computational cost of capturing structured baths, including pseudomode,\cite{garraway1997,park2024,lorenzoni2025,huan2026} two-particle approximation methods\cite{song2015,bhattacharyya2024}, and other strategies.
+The combination of \texttt{TENSO} with these additional strategies offers fertile ground for the development of increasingly powerful computational strategies for HEOM-based simulations.
+Future studies will investigate the limits of the tensor network decomposition of HEOM.

+Taken together, its features position \texttt{TENSO} advantageously as a general and efficient framework for simulating quantum dynamics in complex environments.